jmpsec/osctrl/ARCHITECTURE.md

 fans them out to API subscribers.
-Each connection is scoped to an environment and authorized query/carve topics; console and file-explorer hints also require AdminLevel plus creator ownership of the selected active session, while alert hints require super-admin permissions.
+Each connection is scoped to an environment and authorized query/carve topics; console and file-explorer hints also require AdminLevel plus creator ownership of the selected active session, while alert and service-command hints require super-admin permissions.
 The API rechecks token validity and permissions before each batch and during idle heartbeats.
 Broker reconnects and slow-subscriber overflow close streams so the frontend obtains fresh REST snapshots.
 The environment layout shares one fetch-based SSE stream between